aarsakian/SQLServerForensics/README.md

 ## Description ##
 This tool is designed to perform read-only operations on database files.
 However, users must understand that ***permanent data loss might occur*** or corruption may occur if low-level access methods are used on active systems.
 The low level option works only on a local copy of your database.
-Copying is being performed at a cluster level using low level OS apis.
+Copying is being performed at a cluster level using low level OS APIs.

 Below is a table helping you to understand the implications of accessing your database for a running server.
 | Access Method| Implication | Server is running |